The Categories for the Description of Works of Art (CDWA)

 of data to new systems as information technology continues

 to evolve.
-Above all, it will help to give end-users consistent,
+Above all, using standard content as described in CDWA will help to give end-users consistent,

-reliable access to information, regardless of the system in
+reliable access to information, regardless of the system or data model in

 which it resides.